Singapore’s fish balls could get unhealthier in the near future

 “People who are diabetic need to watch their carbohydrate and starch intake,” she noted.
 She is especially concerned, however, about what other additives there are inside the fish ball.

-For example, one fish ball could about 50 to 70 milligrammes of sodium, she said.
+For example, one fish ball could have about 50 to 70mg of sodium, she said.

-That is about 300 to 400 mg of sodium from eating five to seven fish balls in one sitting, which she warned is a “significant” percentage of the 2,000 mg of sodium a person should have a day.
+That is about 300 to 400mg of sodium from eating five to seven fish balls in one sitting, which she cautioned is a “significant” percentage of the 2,000mg of sodium a person should have a day.

-Some fish ball manufacturers do add flavour enhancers such as monosodium glutamate (MSG), pointed out Jerome Lim, who manages fish ball noodle chain Ming Fa Fishball.
+Some fish ball manufacturers do add flavour enhancers like monosodium glutamate (MSG), pointed out Jerome Lim, who manages fish ball noodle chain Ming Fa Fishball.
 But there is no good substitute for itoyori surimi up to now, he said.

 “No other fish can have the same texture,” he added, lamenting the possibility of a dwindling supply.
 “If that's the case, we’d have to fall back on (fish balls with more starch).
 Then I think there’d be a disaster.”